stopbeingpoor/trading-game/context/GameDesignDocument.md

 *   **Problem:** Users need a platform to practice stock trading strategies in a risk-free, engaging environment.
 *   **In Scope:**
-    *   Access code verification for game entry (Supabase Edge Functions).
+    *   User authentication (login and session management) via Supabase with Google OAuth.
     *   Character selection with unique gameplay modifiers (Sanity drain).
     *   Simulated buying and selling of a single asset.
     *   Display of a procedurally generated, dynamic stock chart.
     *   Real-time PNL, wallet, and liquidation price tracking.
     *   An emotional feedback system including Sanity, Heart Rate, and a dynamic Emotion emoji.
 *   **Out of Scope:**
-    *   User registration and login.
     *   Real-money trading.
     *   Integration with external financial APIs for live data.
     *   Advanced trading features (e.g., options, futures).